 The City uses PM peak hour average delay to evaluate traffic operations level of service (LOS) at its intersections.
 The transportation element designates LOS guidelines for the city's arterial streets and intersections.
-Within the study area, the City sets a LOS standard of LOS D 30 during the weekday PM peak hour at all arterial street intersections.
+Within the study area, the City sets a LOS standard of LOS D-32 during the weekday PM peak hour at all arterial street intersections.
 However, according to Policy T-20.5, the City may allow minor street stop-controlled intersections to operate below that LOS standard if those instances are thoroughly analyzed from an operational and safety perspective.

 Redevelopment in the LSDS is expected to increase roadway volumes that will impact the movement of automobiles, freight, and transit.
-The areas where LOS may be affected, without mitigation interventions, include the following intersections:
+The areas where LOS may be affected, without mitigation interventions (mitigations are discussed on the following pages), include the following intersections: